 The Consent Decree states that "the Board shall make good faith efforts to recruit candidates who are experts, by training or profession, in the areas of higher-education, accounting, finance, law, non-profit governance, communications, management, or management-labor relations, or who have substantial fundraising-development experience or potential."
 The Board complied with this requirement.
-Two of the recently-elected trustees - Ben Vinson and Anthony lanno - each qualify for a position on the Board based on their experience in a number of the areas specified in the Consent Decree including higher education, accounting, finance, non-profit governance, management, and substantial fundraising-development experience.
+Each of the recently elected Alumni Trustees boast impressive professional histories and qualifications associated with multiple areas specified in the Consent Decree, including governmental and industry experience in technology and product development, finance, legal, non-profit governance, and environmental sustainability.
+Their experience ranged from being the founder and CEO of a thermophysical engineering company, to a life sciences patent attorney at one of the industry's premier law firms, to the deputy director for national security in the White House Office of Science and Technology Policy.

 The Consent Decree states that the respondents agreed to create a Free Education Committee "at the earliest of the next quarterly board meeting or sixty days following the entry of this Consent Decree."
 The Board complied with this requirement when it created the FEC by resolution on November 11, 2015.
-The FEC Report was approved by the Board of Trustees on March 6, 2018, with amendments and is available on the committee's website.7 The FEC continues to function as required by monitoring Cooper Union's progress against the Board's Plan.
+The FEC Report was approved by the Board of Trustees on March 6, 2018, with amendments and is available on the committee's website.
+The FEC continues to function as required by monitoring Cooper Union's progress against the Board's Plan.

 The Consent Decree states that respondents were required to form a Governance Committee, "which shall assume the duties of the present Committee on Trustees."
 In addition to those duties formerly assumed by the Committee on Trustees, the Governance Committee is also responsible for "ensuring that the Board (a) observes best practices of non-profit governance; (b) has a robust conflict of interest policy; (c) is provided with annual training on non-profit governance and the duties and responsibilities of trustees; (d) develops a governance structure for the schools within Cooper Union; and (e) understands the fiduciary duties and responsibilities of trustees."
-Current members on the Governance Committee include the Chair of the Board, as well as two Alumni Trustees, and one Student Trustee, as stipulated in the Consent Decree.
+Current members of the Governance Committee include the Alumni Vice Chair of the Board, three other Trustees, and one Student Trustee.
+Section 1.14 of the amended bylaws, however, stipulates that Cooper Union "shall establish a Governance Committee consisting of at least five (5) Trustees... at least two of which shall be Alumni Trustees."
+It is anticipated that one of the new Alumni Trustees joining the Board either at the February or June meetings of the Board will be asked to serve on the Governance Committee.